Dragon1 Naming Conventions

 Giving unambiguous and sustainable names to entities in models and diagrams is one of the hardest things.
 Using one consistent naming scheme in your team or throughout the organization is also hard, but it is a recommended practice.

-In order to prevent duplicate items, sometimes with a slightly different name or a typo / mistake, it is wise to create a naming convention.
+To prevent duplicate items, sometimes with a slightly different name or a typo/mistake, it is wise to create a naming convention.

 Dragon1 promotes the following naming convention:

-• If you create a model with types, use only type names and not classes or instances.
+• If you create a model with types, use only type names, not classes or instances.
 Try not to mix them up.
-So for types use words that indicate types.
-A vendor name, standard or technology is often not suited for a class or type name, but it is for an instance name.
-For instance CRM vs Salesforce.
+So, for types, use words that indicate types.
+A vendor name, standard, or technology is often not suited for a class or type name, but it is for an instance name.
+For instance, CRM vs Salesforce.

 • If you want to name an entity type, use a single dot prefix: Business.Process

-• If you want to name an entity instance, use a double dot prefix: Amsterdam Sales.Business.Process
+• To name an entity instance, use a double dot prefix: Amsterdam Sales.Business.Process

-• If you give the process or processes a name agree on the number of parts of which it consists and how you use verbs, nouns and adjectives.
+• If you give the process or processes a name, agree on the number of parts it consists of and how you use verbs, nouns, and adjectives.
 Dragon1 promotes this setting: [adjective] [object] [action]

 • Provisioning service online ==> Online Service Provisioning